SabakiHQ/crdt-gametree/README.md

 That means if two users update a single property value simultaneously, only the changes of one user will be reflected in the game tree eventually.
 The changes of the other user will be discarded.

 To allow collaborative editing for certain cases, you can specify certain properties as *collaborative text properties*.
-These properties can only contain one value, a [`CollaborativeText`](#class-collaborativetext) class which contains the string.
+These properties can only contain one value, a `CollaborativeText` class which contains the string.

 Updates to a collaborative text property made by multiple users will be merged consistently in the end.

 ### Change Object

-Every mutation change made to a `GameTree` will be recorded inside a change object:
+Every mutation operation made to a `GameTree` draft will be represented by a change object:

 ~~~js
 {